 – Alexander Bar

 "Before her time and beyond her years"

 - Zifm Radio

 In a country like Zimbabwe, with rhythm pouring through its vibrant veins, growing up with an undeterrable connection to music was an inevitability for Gemma.

 After completing her high school education in Zimbabwe, Gemma travelled to Snow College in the USA to study towards a Bachelor’s degree in Commercial Music Composition.
 She studied trumpet, piano and voice.

-Whilst making regular trips back to Zimbabwe to perform at festivals such as HIFA, Miombo Magic and Shoko, Gemma’s faithful fan base grew with speed.
+Gemma's performances at festivals such as HIFA, Miombo Magic and Shoko, grew her faithful fan base with speed.
 Amongst the Zimbabweans and the diaspora, Gemma Griffiths quickly became a household name.
 With a large Zimbabwean following in the UK, Gemma travelled to London to perform at Zimfest in 2015 and again in 2019, as well as the Zimbabwe Achievers Awards.
 She performed at Sofar Sounds in London 2017, as well as performing for the Uk’s prestigious music channel ‘Mahogany Sessions’.

 As her career takes new strides in the international scene, Gemma’s passion for her country, and its’ melting pot of energy and rhythm, remains the driving force of her work.
 With an ever growing drive to open doors for Zimbabwe’s music industry – it’s safe to say that the 25 year old is on the brink of something big.
 Gemma moved her base back home to Zimbabwe, working alongside artists and studios in Harare, including the Chillspot Recordz in Mbare, where she holds a track on the Rematare Riddim - entitled “Titungamire”.